 While the girlfriend was found not liable in this case because the judges believed she wasn’t aware her boyfriend was driving when she was texting him, they made it clear that a texter may be held personally responsible if that person knowingly is texting with someone that is driving.
 This liability may include paying for personal injuries or the damages caused to the vehicle.

 Currently, countrywide debates are happening over whether or not it should be illegal to text someone who you know is driving.
-Although at the present time it is not illegal, some courts may find a defendant liable in a civil lawsuit for doing so in that current laws in many states place liability on a person for distracting a driver who is in an accident.
+As of Sept.
+1 it is illegal in to Text and drive in Texas.
+Some courts may find a defendant liable in a civil lawsuit for doing so in that current laws in many states place liability on a person for distracting a driver who is in an accident.
 This law can be used to place responsibility on the texter, as they are virtually present in the vehicle and distracting them with their texts.

 While it isn’t illegal yet, lawmakers are cracking down on texting while driving as accounts of accidents caused by distracted driving surmount.
 The harsh penalties currently in place for those caught texting and driving in some states are equivalent to those penalties for drinking while driving.
 Many states soon may allow police offers to check a driver’s phone for texts after an accident.
 These possible laws are all being considered in order to reduce the amount of vehicular accidents caused by texting and driving.